 The now last event's Duration has been now changed to fit the 8-second duration of the whole Playlist (keeping the End time fixed)

 Let's undo it again with Ctrl + Z to continue.

 You can easily grab and move up or down any event in the list by left-clicking on it and holding it while moving it up and down the list.

 The time of the second event has changed.
 All moved events' Duration is kept, so the Times of the other events will be changed.

 You can also move multiple events at the same time.
-They can be ones that are next to each other, or ones that are apart.
-In every cases all the Durations of the moved and the not moved events are kept intact, and the Times are rearranged accordingly.
+They can be the ones that are next to each other or the ones that are apart.
+In every case, all the Durations of the moved and the not moved events are kept intact, and the Times are rearranged accordingly.